 L E T T E R S T O T H E E D I T O R

-What Fox Island Wind Turbines mean to me and my family
+What Fox Island Wind Turbines Mean

 A little history first.
 When I first started paying my own electric bills on North Haven they were just like any other bill that came once a month, your jaw would drop open and then you would write a check.
 More recently when our power would go out on a regular basis because of an old, worn-out extension cord strewn across Penobscot Bay, we were told we needed a new one which we all agreed was true.
 So $11 million later we got a new cord.
 So, now it’s time to pay for it, well, the bill came in the mail like it always does every month and the jaw dropped open but this time it was different.